jpf/okta-apigee-oidc/README.md

 -   Click "Finish"
 -   You should now see the "General" tab of the OpenID Connect application that you just created.
+-   Click the "Edit" button in the "General Settings" section
+-   Check the box for "Implicit"
+-   Click the "Save" button
 -   Scroll down and copy the "Client ID" for the application that you created.
 -   Click the "People" tab.
 -   Click the "Assign to People" button.